Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 activeA worker holds an active claim and is executing.

-awaiting_inputThe worker needs user input before it can continue.
+awaiting_inputThe worker paused and needs a user reply before it can continue.

 completeWork finished successfully.